Personality and Related Characteristics That Affect Consumer Buying Behavior

-If personality and related factors are important for marketers to know about, then what is personality?
-Well, one definition says it is "All the internal traits and behaviors that make a person unique."
-Another says it is "visible aspects of character."
-The bottom line is, a person's personality and factors related to it are part of his/her "uniqueness."
+The personality of a target consumer is important for marketers to know about.
+But first, you must understand what we mean by "personality."
+One definition is "all the internal traits and behaviors that make a person unique."
+Personality is also those "visible aspects of character."
+The bottom line is that a person's personality—and factors related to—it are part of his/her "uniqueness."
 They are things associated with who we are to others, that come to us by way of heredity and personal experiences.

-Some examples of the many personality traits humans might have include such things as: Self-confidence (or lack of it), individualism, friendliness, conscientiousness, workaholism, compulsiveness, agreeableness, adaptability, ambitiousness, dogmatism, authoritarianism, introversion, extroversion, aggressiveness, competitiveness, and so on, and so on.
+Some examples of the many personality traits humans might have include such things as: self-confidence (or lack of it), individualism, friendliness, conscientiousness, workaholism, compulsiveness, agreeableness, adaptability, ambitiousness, dogmatism, authoritarianism, introversion, extroversion, aggressiveness, competitiveness, and so on.

 Major marketers study and utilize what they see as a link between personality and consumer purchasing behavior.
-For this reason, products are often created to have "brand personalities" that marketers believe match the primary personality traits of those they see as the "best prospects" for purchasing the product/service.
+For this reason, products are often created to have "brand personalities" that marketers believe match the primary personality traits of those they see as the best prospects for purchasing the product or service.

 Through advertising and marketing communications, marketers seek to appeal to consumers based on the personality characteristics of their best prospects.
-They believe that personality factors influence greatly what consumers purchase, as well as when and how they use/consume products and services.
-Even online, consumers reveal much information about their "self-concept" as they visit different websites.
-Using technology such as tracking cookies, marketers are able to identify a particular set of personality-linked traits based on consumers' online identities, or "footprints."
+They believe that personality factors influence greatly what consumers purchase as well as when and how they use or consume products and services.
+Even online, consumers reveal much information about their self-concept as they visit different websites.
+Using technology (by tracking cookies, for example) marketers are able to identify a particular set of personality-linked traits based on consumers' online identities, or "footprints."

 Personality and other related characteristics affect the way people behave, period.
 And that also goes for our behavior as consumers.
 As consumers, we tend to buy not only products that we need, but those we see as being consistent with our "self-concept."
 In other words, we generally want our products to match, or to blend in, with who we think we are.